Applicability

 - Obtain the connection string of OceanBase Database.

-- Create a Laravel project and install dependencies.
+- Create a Laravel project and install the required dependencies.

 - Configure the database connection.